ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/index.md

 * In [`Scripts`](02_scripts) you find all scripts.
 * In [`Slides`](03_slides) you find all slides.
 * In [`Submissions`](04_submissions) you submit your work each week to the folder with your last name and a folder with the session index.
 You will submit all assignments to the same folder (the one with your last name).

+### Sessions

+Unless stated otherwise:

+* For each session, there is usually some homework.
+* Some homework assignments have a hard deadline - this is clearly stated in the description of the session.
+For each day that you submit late, we reduce **10% of the total points**.
+* Most homework assignments you can hand in up until **July 31st**.
+For submissions after the deadline given in the session (but before July 31st), we reduce **15% of the total points**.

 ## Evaluation